 - Izzy helps women track their period and serves as a birth control pill reminder.

-3. Blockchain for Healthcare
+3. Blockchain as an emerging Healthcare Technology

 So what is blockchain you may ask?